Solid-State Lighting FAQs

 Q: Are the use of specialized components for installation allowed under the linear replacement lamp categories?

-No. Per the Linear Replacement Lamp Policy, lamps that require the use of specialized accessory components in order to meet the stated requirements are not eligible for qualification.
+No. Per the Linear Replacement Lamp Requirements, lamps that require the use of specialized accessory components in order to meet the stated requirements are not eligible for qualification.
 The DLC reserves the right to ask for additional information regarding any components included in the testing with the product submitted, and deem a product not eligible for qualification.

 Q: How should center and end vertical refrigerated case fixtures be submitted?
 May they be grouped in the same application?